What attracted you to join the business in 2009?

 The future of professional recruitment revolves around both how you add-value, and how you demonstrate that value.
 Recruitment service providers come and go quickly, particularly in those markets which have typically encouraged the surface level, low value, CV flicking services.

-Recruitment service providers who will stand the test of time are those that seek to move beyond traditional methodologies and look at ways to truly partner with their clients to help them address critical shortages in the market for talent.
+Recruitment service providers who will stand the test of time are those that seek to move beyond traditional methodologies.
+They need to look at ways to truly partner with their clients to help them address critical shortages in the market for talent.

 What achievements are you most proud of from your time at the helm of HorizonOne?